-Still, in spite of that glaring fact, people have fallen prey to the myth that “a balanced diet provides all the nutrition your body needs,” and their health is suffering as a result.
-The fact is that you cannot obtain all of the nutrients your body requires from your diet.
+Many people have fallen prey to the myth that a balanced diet provides all the nutrition their body needs, and their health is suffering as a result.
+The fact is that you cannot obtain all the nutrients your body requires from your diet.
+Here's why:

-- There has never been a single clinical study that documents what comprises a balanced diet, nor one that has demonstrated that basic nutrient requirements can be met through whole foods alone.
+- There has never been a single clinical study that documents what comprises a balanced diet, nor one that demonstrates that basic nutrient requirements can be met through whole foods alone.

-- Very few of us have routine access to fresh, locally grown foods.
+- Very few of us have consistent access to fresh, locally grown foods.
 Much of our diet comes from foods grown far away, picked when unripe, and then sent packing.
-Nutritional content is questionable and usually depleted.
+Nutritional content is questionable and often depleted.

 SUPPLEMENTATION IS A NECESSITY

-With all of these things working against us, it makes nutrient supplementation not just a good idea, but a necessity.
-I am not suggesting that you can neglect your diet, take scads of vitamins, and have all your nutrient needs covered.
-Supplementation is just that, supplementary, and is not a substitute for a healthy diet.
-Supplements only fill in where diets fall short, and you can bet they will fall short—especially given the earlier-mentioned factors, as well as the high nutrient demands of endurance athletes.
+With all these things working against us, supplementation is not just a good idea, but a necessity.
+That said, I am not suggesting that you can neglect your diet, take a handful of vitamin/mineral pills, and have all your nutrient needs covered.
+Nope, not at all.
+Supplementation is just that, supplementary, and it is not a substitute for a healthy diet.
+Supplements only fill in where diets fall short, and fall short they will—given the above-mentioned factors and the high nutrient demands of endurance athletes.

 WHERE TO START

-To help bridge the gap between the nutrients we’re obtaining from our diet and what we really need, we recommend daily use of Hammer Nutrition’s Premium Insurance Caps.
+To help bridge the gap between the nutrients we're obtaining from our diet and what we need, we recommend daily use of Hammer Nutrition's Premium Insurance Caps.
 This potent multivitamin/mineral product is formulated to fill in nutrient gaps inherent in the modern diet.
-Premium Insurance Caps contains nutrients at Optimum Daily Intake (ODI) amounts—not the “bare bones” Daily Value (DV) or Reference Daily Intake (RDI) amounts, which are the minimum amounts needed simply to prevent deficiency diseases.
+Premium Insurance Caps contains vitamins and minerals at Optimum Daily Intake (ODI) amounts, not the bare-bones Daily Value (DV) or Reference Daily Intake (RDI) amounts, which are the minimum amounts needed just to prevent deficiency diseases.
 Designed to support active lifestyles, yet appropriate for anyone seeking to protect their health and maximize their energy, Premium Insurance Caps is the first stop in any life-enhancing supplement regime.